Table of Contents

 - Wake-On-LAN is enabled in the AnyDesk settings of the sleeping client.

-- Operating system and hardware has been set up accordingly and supports Wake-On-LAN.
+- Operating system and hardware have been set up accordingly and support Wake-On-LAN.

 Caution: Please contact your hardware manufacturer to see if your hardware supports Wake-On-LAN.

 Waking up a device

 When connecting to an offline client, AnyDesk will show a prompt to “Power on” the sleeping device.

 If everything has been set up accordingly, pressing “Power on” will start the wake-up process of the sleeping device assuming there is an online AnyDesk client on the same network as the device you are trying to wake up.